hrtywhy/hrtywhy.github.io/_posts/2025-08-16-unmasking-clickfix.markdown

 ```

 - RunMRU is not persistence, but a strong forensic indicator of ClickFix activity.

-With that in mind, let’s look at what a successful ClickFix attack looks like on an endpoint.
+<br>With that in mind, let’s look at what a successful ClickFix attack looks like on an endpoint.
 We’ll start by opening the Run dialog (Windows + R) and pasting in a ClickFix command from earlier.

 ![image.png](/images/win+r.png)